 In reality, that’s not what worked for us out of the gate.
-Being newbies to not only cruising but boats in general – there was an enormous learning curve.
+Being beginner sailors and newbies to cruising and boats in general – there was an enormous learning curve.

 Learning to live this lifestyle is not always easy.
 And yes, marinas make it easier.
 Especially when you REALLY need it to be easier.

-The reality is we had to become more comfortable living on the hook slowly.
+The reality is you need to slowly become more comfortable living on the hook.

-We are more comfortable with boat systems, weather, and making repairs while on the anchor.
-We are better at conserving power and water.
-We know how to stay warm and cool off.
-And over time, we have been able to spend less time (and money) at marinas.
+You’ll become more comfortable with boat systems, weather, and making repairs while on the anchor.
+Conserving power and water becomes more natural, and you learn how to stay warm in the cold and cool off in hot weather.
+With some practice, you can spend less time (and money) at marinas.

 Average Cost $449

-Provisions are consistently our most significant expense on the boat.
+Provisions are consistently one of our most significant expenses on the boat.

 Anticipating my new life on the water, I knew I wanted to learn more about cooking, baking, and making things from scratch.
 And since we planned to live on a smaller budget, I also wanted to be conscious of spending on food.

-A game I often play with myself is to see how long we can go without provisioning.
+A game I often play with myself is to see how long we can go until the next big provisioning trip.

 You might be thinking – that sounds miserable.
 But we eat pretty darn well most of the time.

-We ration veggies and fruits, making sure we leave the hardiest for last.
-We start with fresh salads and homemade cilantro hummus bowls.
+We ration veggies and fruits, ensuring we leave the hardiest for last.
+We start with fresh salads and other raw veggie meals, such as cilantro hummus bowls.
 As the freshest veggies thin out, we work our way to curries and stir-fries.
-As the fridge grows empty, we move on to rice and bean dishes, pineapple and jalapeño pizza, and bean tacos with pickled onions and cabbage.
+Then, when the fridge grows empty, we move on to rice and bean dishes, pineapple and jalapeño pizza, and bean tacos with pickled onions and cabbage.